justeat/jubako/README.md

 The best place to start right now with Jubako is to check it the examples in the `jubako-sample` app in this repository.

 ## JubakoAssembler
-In order to load content into Jubako we must construct a `JubakoAssembler`.
+Without the added convenience of Jubako `load` we can also load content with a derived implementation of `JubakoAssembler`.

 An assembler (similar to an adapter) is used to compose a *list of descriptions* that we wish to render (carousels, cards, etc).
-Its basic interface has a single function `::assemble()` that will be called by Jubako when its time to assemble the list of descriptions.
+Its basic interface has a single function `::assemble()` that will be called by Jubako when it is time to assemble this list.

-Content is added with the assembler by creating and adding instances of `ContentDescriptionProvider`, and the purpose of a provider is to construct an instance of `ContentDescription` where a content description defines which view holder to use and the data that will be bound to the view holder where the data is `LiveData<T>`.
+Content is added with the assembler by creating and adding instances of `ContentDescriptionProvider`, and the purpose of a provider is to construct an instance of `ContentDescription` where a content description defines which view holder to use and the data that will be bound to the view holder where that data is a `LiveData<T>`.

 The simplest usage of `JubakoAssembler` is using its derived type `SimpleJubakoAssembler` that adds convenience to assembling simple lists of content, for example:-